 We’re not quite that far yet.
 Although fuel cells are up to 25 percent more efficient than diesel engines, they’re not yet powerful enough for the propulsion of ships: the twenty megawatts and more that would require are still unrealistic with the power density of fuel cells currently available.

 Are they suitable for any practical applications yet?

 Yes.
 Fuels cells can already be used for ships that operate in port terminals or close to the coast.
 2018 the 100 meter long freighter “MS Forester”, which operates from the Baltic to the Mediterranean, will become the first ocean-going ship to be fitted with our technology.

 In parallel we’re working on further improvements, for example in energy efficiency.
 Around 50 percent of the diesel is used to produce electricity, the rest goes to waste as heat.
 That we really need to change!

 What are you planning next?

 We expect that our fuel cell technology will mainly be used to cover the “hotel load” of passenger ships in the future.
 By that I mean for example the kitchens, heating, air conditioning and lighting.
-Initially the main propulsion will continue to come from diesel engines.
-If our technology performs well in the practical trials, initial pilot projects with customers are planned from 2019.
+Initially the main propulsion will continue to come from an engine.
+If our technology performs well in the practical trials, initial pilot projects with customers are planned from 2020.
 But first we need to see how it fares at sea.